 APTC and NOLA advance equal training and employment opportunities for persons with disabilities

-Oct 10, 2020
+10 Oct 2020

-The Australia Pacific Training Coalition (APTC) is thrilled to be an official partner of the Nuanua O le Alofa (NOLA) Disability Advocacy Organisation, after both parties recently signed their much anticipated partnership framework at a formal signing ceremony.
+The Australia Pacific Training Coalition (APTC) is thrilled to be an official partner of the Nuanua O le Alofa (NOLA) Disability Advocacy Organisation after both parties recently signed their much-anticipated partnership framework at a formal signing ceremony.

-The partnership framework represents a foundational document of APTC’s bilateral partnership with NOLA, developed out of a partnership workshop held in December 2019, and as part of ongoing partnership discussions.
+The partnership framework represents a foundational document of APTC’s bilateral partnership with NOLA, developed out of a partnership workshop held in December 2019 and as part of ongoing partnership discussions.

 Focused on inclusive and mutual benefits, the document will guide working arrangements between APTC and NOLA.

-The partnership framework sets out the shared goals of NOLA and APTC which include:
+The partnership framework sets out the shared goals of NOLA and APTC, which include:

 • Supporting greater equal access opportunities and enabling environments for training and employment through reasonable accommodations;

-• Increasing national capacity in training and support services for persons with disability; and
+• Increasing national capacity in training and support services for persons with disability and

-Representatives from the Samoan government ministries, the Australian High Commission, NOLA and APTC were in attendance to witness this milestone on Friday 24 July 2020.
+Representatives from the Samoan government ministries, the Australian High Commission, NOLA and APTC were in attendance to witness this milestone on Friday, 24 July 2020.

-While speaking at the signing ceremony, Ms Sauoaiga Olive Kaio, the Assistant Chief Executive Officer of the Social Development within the Ministry of Women, Community and Social Development, expressed the Government of Samoa’s support for the partnership.
+While speaking at the signing ceremony, Ms Sauoaiga Olive Kaio, the Assistant Chief Executive Officer of Social Development within the Ministry of Women, Community and Social Development, expressed the Government of Samoa’s support for the partnership.

-“The Samoan Government commends NOLA and the APTC for their partnership approach, and looks forward to greater outcomes in contributing to Samoa’s development,” she added.
+“The Samoan Government commends NOLA and the APTC for their partnership approach and looks forward to greater outcomes in contributing to Samoa’s development,” she added.

-Examples of collaboration between the two range from contributions made by NOLA towards the design of APTC’s new organisational phase in 2018, and the APTC consultations for NOLA such as the “Education Equal Opportunities.”
+Examples of collaboration between the two range from contributions made by NOLA towards the design of APTC’s new organisational phase in 2018 and the APTC consultations for NOLA, such as the “Education Equal Opportunities.”

 Speaking on the outcomes that APTC hopes to achieve through this partnership, APTC Chief Executive Officer, Ms Soli Middleby, said they look forward to supporting greater understanding and awareness in enabling equal training and employment opportunities for all.